-- Giving away too much equity too early can severely limit the ability to fundraise at later stages, thereby holdir back growth. - Giving away equity and ownership will lessen control of entrepreneurs and decrease their financial returns - Impatient investors looking for quick exits can cripple startup:
+- Giving away too much equity too early can severely limit the ability to fundraise at later stages, thereby holdin, back growth - Giving away equity and ownership will lessen control of entrepreneurs and decrease their financial returns - Impatient investors looking for quick exits can cripple startups

-- Entrepreneur or startup approaches investor for funding - If interested, investor invites entrepreneur or startup to a meeting to learn more or go through a pitch, understand the entrepreneur or startup's exact request (amount of funding in exchange for percentage of equity), and may request additional information, including financials, business plan, and references as part of due diligence.
-Please check next sections of the guide for tips on pitching, Due diligence and Data Rooms.
-Due diligence is performed, and a startup's financial statements, policies, procedures, and operations are - If due diligence confirms the startup and/or entrepreneur to be investable, investor disburses funding and monitors performance of startup and adherence to terms and conditions of funding.
+- If interested, investor invites entrepreneur or startup to a meeting to learn more or go through a pitch understand the entrepreneur or startup's exact request (amount of funding in exchange for percentage of equity), and may request additional information, including financials, business plan, and references as part of due diligence.
+Please check next sections of the guide for tips on pitching, Due diligence and Data Rooms. - Due diligence is performed, and a startup's financial statements, policies, procedures, and operations are audited. - If due diligence confirms the startup and/or entrepreneur to be investable, investor disburses funding and monitors performance of startup and adherence to terms and conditions of funding.